-2 1: 1

-Criteria Indicators ToC

-Outcomes

-1.1 The unit of certification provides adequate information to relevant stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in appropriate languages and forms to allow for effective participation in decision making.
-1.1.1 (C) Management documents that are specified in the RSPO P&amp;C are made publicly available.
-1.1.2 Information is provided in appropriate languages and accessible to relevant stakeholders.
-1.1.3 (C) Records of requests for information and responses are maintained.
+Crite eria Indi cators ToC Outcomes 1.1 The unit of certification provides adequate information to relevant 1.1.1 (C) Management documents that are specified in the RSPO P&C are made publicly available.
+Improved risk management stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in 1.1.2 Documented Information is provided in English and accessible to relevant stakeholders.
+Explanatory information may be provided in writing or orally in Tok Pisin (PNG) or SI Pijin (Solomon Islands). appropriate languages and forms to allow for effective 1.1.3 (C) Records of requests for information and responses are maintained. participation in decision making.
 1.1.4 (C) Consultation and communication procedures are documented, disclosed, implemented, made available, and explained to all relevant stakeholders by a nominated management official.
 1.1.5 There is a current list of contact and details of stakeholders and their nominated representatives.
-Improved risk management

 1.2 The unit of certification commits to ethical conduct in all business operations and transactions.
-1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts.
-1.2.2 A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice.
-Improved risk management
+1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts by the milling Company.
+The policy is extended to smallholders through extension services provided by the Company and Government.
+Smallholders are expected to apply the policy in their own dealings with others.
+Improved risk management 1.2.2 A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice.